Physics-Informed Neural Networks vs. Physics Models for Non-Invasive Glucose Monitoring: A Comparative Study Under

-Our findings reveal that the Enhanced Beer–Lambert model achieves 13.6 mg/dL RMSE with only 56 parameters and 0.01 ms inference time — outperforming deeper PINNs and SDNNs by a wide margin under realistic correlation ceilings.
-While our simulator captures a wide spectrum of hardware, environmental, and physiological effects, real-world deployment may still introduce unmodeled complexities — including sensor-skin misalignment, unmeasured confounders (e.g. sweat, hair, dynamic tissue hydration), and population drift over time.
+Our findings reveal that the Enhanced Beer–Lambert model achieves 13.6 mg/dL RMSE with only 56 parameters and 0.01 ms inference time -- outperforming deeper PINNs and SDNNs under low-correlation conditions.
+While our simulator captures a wide spectrum of hardware, environmental, and physiological effects, field deployment may still introduce unmodeled complexities -- including sensor-skin misalignment, unmeasured confounders (e.g. sweat, hair, dynamic tissue hydration), and population drift over time.

-\textbf{Contributions}: \begin{enumerate} \item We develop the first ultra-realistic NIR simulator that integrates hardware noise, environmental drift, and physiological diversity — including dawn effect and melanin variation. \item We perform a rigorous side-by-side evaluation of six models under identical stress-test conditions. \item We show that physics-based feature engineering (Beer–Lambert + PMF) outperforms deeper black-box PINNs, even when all are exposed to the same complex conditions. \item All simulator scripts and model code have been archived at \url{https://github.com/Gani332/glucose-monitoring-pinns} and will be made available upon request. \end{enumerate}
+\textbf{Contributions}: \begin{enumerate} \item We develop a noise-stressed NIR simulator that integrates hardware noise, environmental drift, and physiological diversity -- including melanin variation and glucose variability. \item We perform a rigorous side-by-side evaluation of six models under identical low-SNR conditions. \item We show that physics-based feature engineering (Beer–Lambert + PMF) outperforms deeper black-box PINNs under the same noisy conditions. \item All simulator scripts and model code have been archived at \url{https://github.com/Gani332/glucose-monitoring-pinns} and will be made available upon request. \end{enumerate}

-To our knowledge, this is the first work to combine Beer–Lambert physics with personalized medical features (PMFs) in a deployable ridge-regression pipeline for non-invasive glucose sensing.
+This work combines Beer–Lambert physics with personalized features (PMFs) in a deployable ridge-regression pipeline for non-invasive glucose sensing.